 Why are you drawn to taking this person’s photo?
 If it is to feature a unique aspect of the culture, to highlight a diverse way of living or to showcase the beauty or reality of an area or person, then I think this is likely appropriate.
-However, if you are merely snapping photos for show, perhaps take a step back and ask yourself why?
-After all, you wouldn’t go around snapping photos randomly back home, would you?
+However, if you are merely snapping photos for show or want to capture yourself in images while doing ‘good deeds’, perhaps take a step back and ask yourself why?

 Lastly, consider what you plan to do with the images or footage you have captured?
 Most photographers will sell or publish their photos, add them to an online portfolio or website to gain exposure, or showcase them as part of a larger art project.
 Most travel bloggers post photos and videos to their blogging and social media platforms, which can translate to increased visitors and monetary compensation through sponsorship.

 Consider to what benefit does the individual or community in the image receive?
 If you are earning money or credit at the expense of someone else, the benefit is purely yours – which creates an unethical situation.